012: Team X – Logan, Creed and North

 Writer: Jorge Gonzalez; Penciler: Jim Cheung; Inker: Andrew Pepoy

-Maverick confirms that he saved Creed and Logan from a team of assassins led by his estranged brother Andreas, killing them all without a shred of remorse.
-After the mission, Logan takes North out for beers, and as the two converse, Logan tries to break through the bitterness apparent in Maverick’s voice.
+Maverick admits that he was a West German freedom fighter, Christoph Nord, before joining a select group of operatives under the aegis of the CIA including John Wraith, Victor Creed and Logan.
+Maverick further confirms that he saved Creed and Logan from a team of assassins led by his estranged brother Andreas, killing them all without a shred of remorse.
+After the mission, Logan takes North out for beers, and as the two converse, Logan attempts to break through the bitterness apparent in Maverick’s voice.
+Finally, Maverick reveals that shortly after saving Creed and Logan in East Germany, the group was disbanded.

 Wolverine #176 (Jul 2002) – “The Logan Files, Epilogue”